Probing topological protected transport in finite-sized Su-Schrieffer-Heeger chains

+Similar to the edge states in an infinite-size system, the wavefunction amplitude of supported edge modes in a finite-size SSH model decays exponentially, characterized by the penetration depth $\xi = 2/\ln(w/v)$~\cite{Efremidis}.
+As shown in Fig. 1(b), the exponential decaying factors, i.e., $\text{exp}[-i/\xi]$ and $\text{exp}[-(L-{i})/\xi]$ with the site label $i$, give agreement to the wavefunction amplitudes at both ends.
+Nevertheless, we want to remark that the penetration length $\xi$, independent of the system size $L$, is only a few lattice size.
+In the following, our experiments work at $w/v = 4.3$, which gives a penetration length $2\, \xi \approx 2.76$ sites.\\

+{\it Wave localization.}\textemdash In order to give a quantitative figure of merit in verifying localization-delocalization transition in these edge states, we calculate the corresponding inverse participation ratio (IPR) index by defining~\cite{IPR},

+which represents a measure of the number of sites contributing to a given state.
+The clear distinction of IPR index indicates the characteristic features of SSH model, providing a criterion to distinguish the extended (delocalized) states from the localized ones.

+Moreover, the IPR index for non-trivial topological states reveals an abrupt change at a characteristic length, denoted as $L_c$, as shown in Fig. 2(a).
+When the system size is smaller than $L_c$, the IPR index for the edge modes is small (IPR $<0.5$), indicating the existences of symmetric or anti-symmetric combinations of the edge modes.
+Specifically, in this regime we have

+Only when $L > L_c$, the IPR index jumps up by a factor of 2, indicating that only strongly isolated states at one side are supported.
+As a comparison, for all the trivial cases we do not have such an abrupt change in the IPR curve, such as $w/v = 0.23$ illustrated in Fig. 2(a), which only gives an exponential scaling factor.

+As shown in Fig. 2(b), such an abrupt change in the IPR index also exists for a fixed system size when we vary the value of $w/v$.
+For different lattice sizes, such as $L = 10$, $20$, or $40$, the corresponding IPR index curves merge into a single curve; while IPR for $L=400$ is doubled when $w/v$ is sufficiently large. \\

-As schematic in Fig. 1(a), we study a 1D array composited by a finite number of dimer lattices in the diatomic basis, denoted as $A$ and $B$.
-The implementation of SSH model is realized by combining SRRs and CSRRs together, but fabricated in the upper and lower layers, respectively, as illustrated in Fig. 1(b).
-By bonding these two interleaved layers close enough, with a controllable separation, an effective 1D array can be implemented to realize the Su-Schrieffer-Heeger model.
-With the images taken from the top and bottom, as shown in Figs. 1(c) and (d), one can clearly see the split-ring structures within the empty background in the upper layer; while the complementary structures in the lower layers.
-In addition to the dimer unit, we manipulate the coupling strengths, denoted as $v$ and $w$, for the intra- and inter-cells by varying the orientation of SRRs and CSRRs, as denoted as $\theta_S$ and $\theta_C$ in Figs. (e) and (f), respectively.
-Moreover, to link the 1D lattice model to the measurement on the transmission and reflection spectra, as illustrated in Fig. 1(a), we also introduce two leads in the front and end nodes.
-With the help of two transmission lines, as shown in Fig. 1(b), here, we define the input (port $1$), reflection (port $2$), and transmissions ports ($3$ and $4$).
+{\it Experiments.}\textemdash To demonstrate the transport between two edge states even with a lattice size much larger than the penetration depth, as the schematic shown in Fig. 3(a), we fabricate a 1D chain composited by a finite number of sites in the diatomic basis, denoted as $A$ and $B$.
+The implementation of SSH model is realized by combining SRRs and CSRRs together, but fabricated in the front and back layers, respectively, as illustrated in Fig. 3(b).
+By bonding these two interleaved layers close enough, with a controllable separation, an effective 1D array can realize the SSH model.
+In addition to the dimer unit, we manipulate the intra- and inter-cell coupling strengths by varying the orientation of SRRs and CSRRs, respectively.